 - The Rust-Oleum chalk paint retails for $17.83 for 30 oz and can be purchased on Amazon, as well as many home improvement stores.

 Okie dokie.
 Let’s do this comparison!
 Here’s the table I used for this project.
 I chose this one because of its dark finish and the fact that there’s some damage on the top.
-I wanted to see how well these paints would cover the scuffs and markings.
+First of all, I wanted to see how well these paints would cover the scuffs and markings.
 I used the Annie Sloan paint in Old White and the Rust-Oleum paint in Linen White.
 I applied both with a regular paint brush.

 Here goes the first coat of paint.
 I did no sanding or prep work on this table before I started painting.
 I put Annie Sloan on the right side of the table and the Rust-Oleum on the left side of the table.